 Alice replied, “The motives are unknown.
 What we know for sure is that she’s using the fact that the Augen members are using proto-conductors filled with bleached vitae as grounds to intervene—like how Scorpio originally had the situation laid out.
 She’s going after the ELPIS leaders who have Oran and Forstchritt too.
 But, from my understanding, she doesn’t plan to act against the Kaiser.”

 “We didn’t hear from her directly,” Gabrielle explained.
-“She had another peacekeeper drop off a letter for us before we came here.
+“She had another peacekeeper drop off a letter for us before we came here about all the details.
 Even asked us to step back.
 Again.
 We’re in the dark as much as you are.”

 “It can’t be the entirety of Ophiuchus.”
 Gabrielle waved the idea off.
 “If that was the case, we would’ve found it all out already.
-It’s probably just narrowed down to the saint candidates, certain members of the ELPIS Department, and… Well, I’d still like to keep it discrete until everything is wrapped up.”
-She grimaced.
+It’s probably just narrowed down to the saint candidates, certain members of the ELPIS Department, and…” She grimaced.
 “Anyway… as for why—”

 “To keep up appearances?”
 Talib suggested.
 “She might think that she needs to maintain Ophiuchus’s neutral standing and Capricorn’s status as an independent, functional nation… even if it means slowing down.
 Going head-to-head with the Kaiser is—well….”